Last Updated on

 Customize The Look of Your Site.

 Once you’ve gone this far, you’ll be asked by Shopify a whole host of other details in order to make your store looks the part and, most importantly, to visit the Theme Store.

 This is where you’ll be able to access a library of options for your theme.

 Select your theme carefully, as first impressions count for everything.

 If your store visitors see one that’s not befitting of the brand you want to convey, then they’ll leave before you can make a sale.

 Pay another visit to your dashboard and here you’ll find an option titled: Add a Domain.

-You will have the option to either transfer a domain (this is where you have an existing online store setup that you are transferring over the Shopify platform), or register a new domain.
+You will have the option to either transfer a domain (this is where you have an existing online store setup that you are transferring over to the Shopify platform), or registering a completely new domain.